joaohassun/Text-Summarisation-Project/README.md

 # Text-Summarisation-Project

+This repository contains the code and executive summary for a group project conducted in the *Generative AI and AI Applications* module as part of the Master's in Business Analytics at the University of Warwick.

 Generative artificial intelligence (AI) offers a powerful solution for condensing complex financial documents into coherent, accessible summaries.
 This project explores the application of a domain-specific summarisation model fine-tuned on the EDGAR-CORPUS Financial Summarization dataset, which includes U.S. Securities and Exchange Commission (SEC) filings paired with expert-written summaries.
 Using Low-Rank Adaptation (LoRA) for parameter-efficient fine-tuning, the model demonstrated consistent learning improvements—reducing training loss from 4.48 to 3.55 and validation loss from 4.15 to 3.29.
 Final performance yielded a BERTScore F1 of 0.82, reflecting strong semantic alignment with reference summaries.

 The summariser produces variable-length outputs in either bullet-point or paragraph form, retaining financial terminology and numerical fidelity while enhancing readability.
 It performed well in summarising lengthy documents such as 10-K filings, streamlining financial analysis and improving accessibility for stakeholders including investors, analysts, and regulatory professionals.